Nyerguds/MobiusMapEditor/README.md

 * Ini reading will now trim the value, like the original game does, allowing entries of the type "key = value".
 * Fixed potential crashes in the generation of map validation messages (when encountering empty lines like "21=").
 * Red Alert interior theater no longer crashes when trying to show the bibs in the Smudge tool window.
-* Red Alert structures can no longer be put in an illegal state where Prebult is disabled but the rebuild priority is set to -1.
+* Red Alert structures can no longer be put in an illegal state where "Prebuilt" is disabled but the rebuild priority is set to -1.
 * Fixed a crash in the RA triggers caused by the removal of the Aircraft types from the placeable objects.
 * Fixed refresh issues that occurred when moving the mouse out of the map area while still in placement mode.
 * Fixed incorrect tooltip placement when using bounds dragging mode on a different monitor.
-* Red Alert's Interior tileset now supports randomising the 1x1 tiles that contains alternate versions.
+* Red Alert's Interior tileset now supports randomising the 1x1 tiles that contain alternate versions.
+This type will now show all alternates on a blue grid in the preview window.
+Specific tiles can still be picked the usual way if you do not want random ones.
-* If mods add extra tiles to existing 1x1 tilesets, these will be treated as 1x1 randomisable too.
+* If mods add extra tiles to existing 1x1 tilesets, these will be treated as 1x1 with alternates too.
 * Tanya's default colouring in the editor preview is now Allied.
 * Changed Red Alert's trigger action "Destroy attached building" to a more accurate "Destroy attached object", seeing as it even works from celltrigger to kill units.
 * Bibs are now shown as part of the building boundaries.
 * Bibs boundary checking can be disabled with a global setting.
-* Overlap detection now correctly scans the full footprint of buildings and terrain objects for the blocking object.
+* The overlap detection in the map loading now correctly scans the full footprint of buildings and terrain objects, and will now correctly report the blocking object.
 * Sounds lists in RA triggers now have descriptions.
 * If you try to save an opened file but the folder it was loaded from is deleted, it will no longer give an error, but revert to "Save As" behaviour.
-* The chosen peview image in the Steam upload dialog will now also be used as in-game preview for the map.
+* The chosen preview image in the Steam upload dialog will now also be used as in-game preview for the map.
+* In TD maps, a building that is set to be rebuilt but is not built from the start will now show as House "None".

 ### Possible future features

 Some ideas that might get implemented in the future:

 * Add Tiberian Dawn Megamap support.
 (Sole Survivor map type)
-* Show bibs as their full size.
+* Show bibs placed as the 'smudge' type as their full size.
-* Indication on the UI of which tiles contain randomisable alternates.
-Possibly with the ability to switch between randomising or showing a palette with all alternates to pick from.
 * Separating mods between Tiberian Dawn and Red Alert, so they only activate on their specific map type.